 Finally, we notice that all statistics are consistent with $A_\mathrm{IA}=0$, although both statistics alone seem to favour positive $A_\mathrm{IA}$.
 Interestingly, the joint analysis is shifted to lower $A_\mathrm{IA}$ and is slightly more constraining, which we do not observe in the validation in Sect.~\ref{sec:estimator_validation} where all posteriors accurately peak at the input value and all constraining power comes from the $E_n$.
-This might indicate that for real data with non-zero $A_\mathrm{IA}$, third-order shear statistics can contribute (at least a bit) to constraining IA, in line with predictions by, e.g. \cite{Pyne:2021} or \cite{Troxel2012}.
-Furthermore, we see that with our statistic, the baryonic parameter can be confined to $A_\mathrm{ba}<1.4$ at $68\%$ confidence.
-Here we should note, that $\MapMapMap$ does not help in constraining $A_\mathrm{ba}$, which is probably due to the fact that all $A_\mathrm{ba}$ effects are absorbed by changes in $S_8$.
+This might indicate that for real data with non-zero $A_\mathrm{IA}$, third-order shear statistics can contribute (at least a bit) to constraining IA, in line with predictions by, for instance, \cite{Pyne:2021} and \cite{Troxel2012}.
+Furthermore, the baryonic parameter can be confined to $A_\mathrm{ba}<1.4$ at $68\%$ confidence with our statistic.
+Here, we should note that $\MapMapMap$ does not help in constraining $A_\mathrm{ba}$, which is probably due to the fact that changes in $S_8$ absorb all $A_\mathrm{ba}$ effects.